 One of the great puzzles in current astronomy is that the rate at which new stars are born has been decreasing steadily for the last several billion years.
 It is not clear why this is happening, but it must be related to the amount of gas in and around galaxies.
 New stars form from gas so if fewer stars are born, this must be somehow connected to decreasing gas supplies.
 However, very little observational information is available about this.
 With Apertif it will be possible to determine the gas content of more than a million galaxies over this period of decreasing star formation and to study in detail what the role of dwindling gas supplies is in this process.

-Apertif will make the WSRT a very effective pulsar search machine.
-In general, the problem with arrays of radio telescopes for searching the sky to find new pulsars is the limited field of view of the array beam.
-However, because the WSRT is a linear (i.e. purely east-west) array, combined with the fact that the spacings between the antennae of the array is regular (i.e. most of the dishes are 144 m apart, the WSRT+Apertif does not have this limitation and can exploit the full field of view to search for pulsars.
-It is expected that more than 1000 new pulsars will be discovered with Apertif.
+Apertif will make the WSRT a very effective fast-transient search machine.
+In general, the problem with arrays of radio telescopes for searching the sky to find new pulsars and transients is the limited field of view of the array beam.
+However, because the WSRT is a linear (i.e. purely east-west) array, combined with the fact that the spacings between the antennae of the array is regular (i.e. most of the dishes are 144 m apart, the WSRT+Apertif does not have this limitation.
+Using a dedicated, high-power "beam former" and transient-search compute cluster, Apertif can exploit the full field of view to search for fast transients and pulsars.

 Because of the large field of view, the entire sky can be imaged with high spatial resolution and good sensitivity.
 With Apertif more than 10 million continuum sources will be detected, giving information about how star formation changed with cosmic time, and about how the population of active galaxies (i.e. galaxies with super massive black holes) evolves.
 An interesting aspect is, given the sensitivities of Apertif and LOFAR, that such a survey matches very well with similar surveys done with LOFAR.
 Most of the sources detected with LOFAR will also be detected with Apertif.